Blepharitis from Eyelash Extensions

 As a lash artist, you will mostly need to concern yourself with knowing the proper methods of sanitizing and disinfecting.
 Listed below are instructions for sanitizing and disinfecting your work station, your lash supplies, and even yourself, to stop the spreading of germs or possible infections.

-Sanitizing your work station:
+Disinfecting your work station

 Dispose of everything that is non-reusable.
 (Eye pads, micro-brushes, lash wand, etc. *We recommend sending the lash wand home with the client for their own maintenance.)